udayshekhu/UMBaja/README.md

   * Displays (current and new ones)
   * Low Voltage cut off
 ## Currently working on:
-  We will be able to get ride frequency using a combination of string potentiometers and accelerometers
+  We will be able to get ride frequency using a combination of string potentiometers and accelerometers.
-    The AutoCad for the fitting of the accelerometer is done The brackets for the potentiometer to sit is also done We will look to test during the christmas break
+    The AutoCad for the fitting of the accelerometer is done.
+    The brackets for the potentiometer to sit is also done.
+    We will look to test during the christmas break.

   Along with that we are looking to get a sponsorship for radios (in-progress) Hoping that goes well we will also integrate a headset within the helmet probably just a simple ear piece